LivingLegacyMedia/vowbound/chapter_11.md

 "What price?"

 *The same as always.
 To restore identity to those made hollow, you would need to grow new connections in place of severed ones.
 That requires seed-material.
 Memories.
 Emotions.
 Identity.
-Pieces of yourself planted in their emptiness, nurtured until they take root and become something new—not yours, but rooted in yours.*
+Pieces of yourself planted in their emptiness, nurtured until they take root and become something new—rooted in yours, yet distinct.*

 Cassian's blood ran cold.
 "You mean I'd have to give them parts of myself?
 My memories, my identity?"

-*Not copies.
-Not gifts.
-Actual pieces, transferred and transformed.
+*Actual pieces, transferred and transformed.
 You would lose them.
 They would gain them as seeds.
 And with time and cultivation, those fragments would grow into their own authentic identity.*

 "That's..."
 Cassian struggled for words.
 "That's still trading away pieces of myself."